tradingstrategy-ai/docs/source/glossary.rst

         Quantitative analysis is the use of mathematical and statistical methods in finance and investment management.
 Those working in the field are quantitative analysts (quants).
 Quants tend to specialise in specific areas which may include derivative structuring or pricing, risk management, algorithmic trading and investment management.

         `Read more <https://en.wikipedia.org/wiki/Quantitative_analysis_(finance)>`__.

-    Stablecoin

-        Stablecoins are cryptocurrencies of which value follows a fiat currency value, like the US dollar.
-        One of the most popular stablecoins is :term:`USDC`.

     Python